 Each section is targeted at specific ages and has particular water slides to match the area.

 - River Village

-- Rain Forest Village
+- Rainforest Village

-Volcano Bay Rides
+The Best Volcano Bay Rides

-Pack your swimmers and a fun attitude.
+Pack your swimmers and a fun attitude, because there are a lot of rides to experience!

-There are a lot of rides to experience so get there as early as you can to make the most of your day.
+I recommend you get there as early as you can to make the most of your day.